Elburevestnik/JS/04_DataStructure/04_03_01_Strings/README.md

 # Strings
-This script contains tasks, where string options are used.
+This script contains tasks, where string options are used, and there is test.